Flash & Debug Host Tools

 In order to instruct Zephyr west tool to use the SAM-BA bootloader the board.cmake file must have include(${ZEPHYR_BASE}/boards/common/bossac.board.cmake) entry.
 Note that Zephyr tool accept more entries to define multiple runners.
 By default, the first one will be selected when using west flash command.
 The remaining options are available passing the runner option, for instance west flash -r bossac.

-More implementation details can be found in the Supported Boards documentation.
+More implementation details can be found in the Supported Boards and Shields documentation.
 As a quick reference, see these three board documentation pages:

 Enabling BOSSAC on Windows Native [Experimental]